AashikP/WC-Auto-Coupon/readme.txt

 * Coupon has no usage restrictions
 * Coupon has not reached its limit (total number of uses)
-* Coupon has an expity date in the future
+* Coupon has an expiry date in the future

 = Is this compatible with other plugins that deal with discounts? =